zan-super-zan/PyramidScene/README.md

-# 🏔️ PiramidScene
+# 🏔️ PyramidScene

-Hi there! 👋 This is **PiramidScene**, a small project I’m working on as I learn about 3D graphics.
+Hi there! 👋 This is **PyramidScene**, a small project I’m working on as I learn about 3D graphics.
 It's a basic 3D pyramid scene where you can scale, rotate, and change the colors of the pyramid.
 Nothing fancy, but it's been a fun way to get hands-on with **OpenGL**.

 ## 🎨 What This Is
 - **3D Pyramid**: A simple pyramid rendered in OpenGL.